luxardolabs/lux-spiral-cosmos/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+AGPL-3.0 - see LICENSE file for details.

 ---